karelia/CurlHandle/CURLHandleSource/libcurl-README.txt

 After updating/rebuilding libcurl, you should update/rebuild any libraries, frameworks, or apps that depend on it, such as CURLHandle.framework.

 Building CURLHandle.framework (the CURLHandle target) uses the current build of libcurl.dylib -- it does not rebuild it.
 That's a decision we made for performance during CURLHandle builds.

+Dependencies:
+libcurl depends on
+    libcares
+    libssh2

+libcares is built automatically by building the libcurl target, libssh2 is buit separately in another project.